miscuff/PurBeurre/README.md

 * Django : Python framework to build web app
 * heroku : Cloud platform as a service supporting the application
+* pytest : To manage program's tests
-* selenium : Launch automatically functional tests, you need to download geckodriver in local for the browser
+* selenium : Launch automatically functional tests, you need to get geckodriver

 ## How to setup the project